Marriott Bonvoy - has it lost some lustre?

 Titianium and Ambassador, but certainly at the lower tiers.

-For the greatest flexibility (especially if you want the option to stay anywhere in the world) Marriott Bonvoy is a solid choice, but is likely to be more expensive than other choices for specific traveller types.
-It's special features means it retains some attraction, but the "enhancements" of the peak/off-peak pricing in 2019 and the savage devaluation of points effective from March 2020 have significantly reduced its attraction relative to other programs.
+For the greatest flexibility (especially if you want the option to stay anywhere in the world) Marriott Bonvoy is a very solid choice, but may be more expensive than other choices for specific traveller types.
+It's special features means it remains attractive, but the "enhancements" of the peak/off-peak pricing in 2019 and the devaluation of points effective from March 2020 have significantly reduced its "stand-out" attraction relative to other programs.

 How to join Marriott Bonvoy